Skip to content

 The message I have for you: If you are in the Fab Academy, choose a Final Project that uses your talents and your passion.
 I had the passion for making a sailboat, but I had no talents in that area other than knowing how to sail.

 I set out to learn how to leverage these tools to make a boat.
-After 5 cycles, I have decided to make my Final Project a 1/4 scale radio controlled cardboard kayak propelled by a model aircraft-type propeller powered by a brushless DC motor.
-The 1/4 scale cardboard kayak was originally intended to be a prototype of the full scale cardboard kayak.
-The full scale cardboard kayak will be for a future spiral.
+During my 6th cycle, I have been encouraged by my Instructors to “Keep It Simple”.
+Rather than making my Final Project a 1/4 scale radio controlled cardboard kayak propelled by a model aircraft-type propeller powered by a brushless DC motor, I will be focusing on the single concept of sensing water temperature and providing an output to the user; the name of the Final Project is ThermoSphere.
+In a future spiral, I will complete the 1/4 scale cardboard kayak that was originally intended to be a prototype of the full scale cardboard kayak, then the full scale cardboard kayak for an further future spiral.

-This Final Project may interest hobbyists and modelers of watercraft and aircraft or drone pilots.
+The ThermoSphere Final Project may interest hobbyists and anglers to assist them with fishing.
 This project was funded as a personal expense for learning and fun.
 As my website shows in the footer, I am using the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Outlined future possibilities and described how to make them probabilities: